jfpatrick/pyqt-tutorial/docs/source/6-gui-design-guidelines.rst

 Design in code
 ==============
-If you have very specific use cases, or your application is made mostly of reusable widgets that don't come from ``accwidgets`` (thus not available in Qt Designer), you might want to build up you interface directly in code.
+If you have very specific use cases, or your application is made mostly of reusable widgets that are not available in Qt Designer, you might want to build up you interface directly in code.
 From this regard, there are no limitations in what you can do: just follow some good tutorial on how to deal with ``QMainWindow`` and Qt's layouts before jumping in.
 In this case, however, we recommend caution, as GUIs developed in code are inherently harder to maintain.